Trump hits GOP leaders on debt ceiling 'mess'

 Trump is set to meet behind closed doors with Office of Management and Budget Director Mick Mulvaney and the Office of Legislative Affairs later Thursday.

-Trump's Thursday tweets could potentially signal a new direction in administration support for raising the debt ceiling.
+Trump's Thursday tweets could potentially signal a new direction in administration support for raising the debt ceiling, but White House press secretary Sarah Huckabee Sanders insisted the President is committed to raising the debt ceiling without additional provisions added to the bill.

+"It's our job to inform Congress of the debt ceiling and it's their job to raise it, and Congress and the previous administration have obligated trillions in spending and we need to make sure we pay our debts," she said.
+"We're still committed to making sure that gets raised."

+Asked whether that means a "clean" bill -- without anything else added to the measure -- Sanders said "yes."

 Mulvaney said earlier this month that the White House supports a "clean" debt ceiling increase, telling reporters that Trump's advisers were all in agreement with Treasury Secretary Steve Mnuchin that a debt ceiling increase should not be tied to other policy proposals.